cryptomator/docs/source/android/cloud-management.rst

 Login WebDAV
 ------------------

-You can find `here <https://community.cryptomator.org/t/webdav-urls-of-common-cloud-storage-services/75>`_ a list of the most common WebDAV URLs.
+Please see :ref:`misc/supported-cloud-services/clouds-with-webdav-support` for a non-exhaustive list of Cloud Services and information about accessing them with WebDAV.

 .. image:: ../img/android/add-webdav-login-provider-0.png
     :alt: How to handle cloud services with Android